Alpagotchi/alpagotchi.github.io/_posts/2021-12-29-Changelog-v0.5.0.md

 - Added **localizations**!

 - New `/language` command added!
-This allows the owner of the guild to set the language of the bot (rn **english** and **german* are supported)
+This allows the owner of the guild to set the language of the bot (rn **english** and **german** are supported)

 - The slashcommands are updated and propagate over the guild during the next hour, so errors could be possible in this timeframe

-- Alpagotchis responses are refactored into propertyfiles, which allows to quickly add new languages
+- Alpagotchis responses are refactored into property files, which allows to quickly add new languages